Disaster Preparedness for Aging and Disabled Kansans

 Applying for Assistance

 This process can be individually handled if you are identified as having special needs according to set criteria.
 The next step for an applicant with special needs is to complete and sign an “Authorization to Release Confidential Information” form.
-FEMA Disaster Recovery Centers can then help applicants complete the form which satisfies privacy laws so that eligibility for various kinds of disaster assistance may be determined.
+FEMA Disaster Recovery Centers can then help applicants complete the form that satisfies privacy laws so that eligibility for various kinds of disaster assistance may be determined.
 Information provided during these first two steps automatically triggers the third and final stage of individual assistance to seniors with special needs.
-FEMA and the State will work with the individual to smooth the process of getting the help needed.
+FEMA and the state will work with the individual to smooth out the process of getting the help needed.

 Important Links